CobayaSampler/cobaya/docs/output.rst

 .. note::

-   **When calling from the command line**, if ``output`` has not been specified, it defaults to the first case, using as a prefix the name of the input file sans the ``yaml`` extension.
+   **When calling from the command line**, if ``output`` has not been specified, it defaults to the first case, using as a prefix the name of the input file without the ``yaml`` extension.

    Instead, **when calling from a Python interpreter**, if ``output`` has not been specified, it is understood as ``output: null``.